Skip to Content

 Depending on your precise destination, you should cover the distance in 30-40 minutes by car on the same A4 Highway or in 20 minutes by train (train tickets to Lake Garda are between 4,40€ and 15€).
 Get off at either Peschiera del Garda or Desenzano del Garda- Sirmione and go from there.

-➤ Another option is to to just go for a day trip and sleep in Verona one more night.
-You can do so by joining a guided tour that departs from Verona such as this one.
-You’ll visit the beautiful town of Sirmione with a guided tour, and you’ll go on a relaxing boat ride around the lake. ➥ CHECK IT OUT
+➤ Another option is to just go for a day trip and sleep in Verona one more night.
+You can do so by joining a guided tour such as this Sirmione and Lake Garda Day Tour from Verona.
+You’ll visit the beautiful town of Sirmione with a guide, and you’ll go on a relaxing boat ride around the lake. ➥ CHECK IT OUT

 WHAT TO DO IN LAKE GARDA